Manta-Network/docs/docs/calamari/Staking/06-Collation/03-SetupAndRun/05-keys.md

       http://localhost:9133
   done
   ```
-- **Validation**: Check that the session keys stored in the node match the generated ones
+- **Validation**: Check that the session keys stored in the node match the generated ones (below command returns a `"result":true` field)
   ```bash
   #!/bin/bash
   for key in nmbs rand; do